KwonNayeon/urban-parks-childrens-happiness/results/analysis-docs/README.md

 # Analysis Docs Directory

-This directory contains PDF documents related to the analysis conducted for the thesis *"Causal Effect of Urban Parks on Children's Happiness."*

 ## Overview

-The documents in this directory encompass all the results throughout the analysis process, including data pre-processing, analysis steps, plots, and final analysis results.
-These PDFs provide a comprehensive view from start to end and can be referred to during the execution of the analysis code for this thesis.
+This directory contains comprehensive documentation of the analysis process for the thesis "Causal Effect of Urban Parks on Children's Happiness."

 ## Files

-- **`main-analysis.pdf`**: This PDF is the knit-to-PDF output of the main analysis performed for the thesis.
-It includes detailed results and visualizations generated from the R Markdown analysis.

-Please refer to these documents for a complete understanding of the analysis process and results.
+`main-analysis.pdf`
+- Complete R Markdown output
+- Includes:
+  - Data pre-processing steps
+  - Analysis methodology
+  - Generated visualizations
+  - Final results

+## License
+This documentation is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact
+For inquiries: nayeon.k.datacareer@gmail.com